hemanthkv14/School-Equipment-Lending-Portal/README.md

 run runAllServices.sh this would do the following .
-Basically it would bring up all the services
+Basically it would bring up all the services .
+Before running this make sure that the .env has the corret details of the postgressql details.
+Currenlty its connectedto local postgressql

  cd selp-api-gateway
  Run npm run dev